 Besides the impressive tech inside, the headphones come with features that make them endearing to comfort lovers.
 The dual clamp headband design means the uninspiring metal band provides durability while the inner leather band dilutes the pressure on the head due to its width.

-The HiFiMan HE 400i sports a contemporary look as they look to attract the gamers.
-The charcoal finish looks elegant and will definitely amp up any gamer’s crib.
+The HiFiMan HE 400i sports a contemporary look as they look to attract gamers.
+The charcoal finish looks elegant and will amp up any gamer’s crib.
 The clean design has minimalistic touch as it sheds weight on its predecessors and is a very lightweight peripheral capable of being worn for long hours.

-The HiFiMan HE 400i is an excellent gaming peripheral as they provide in-depth sound coverage; however, they may lack the bass punch that audiophiles want.
+The HiFiMan HE 400i is excellent gaming peripheral as they provide in-depth sound coverage; however, they may lack the bass punch that audiophiles want.

 Beyerdynamic, a German company that has long produced marvels of acoustic performance.
 The headphones DT 990 Pro are a reminder for us of this tradition of great audiophile devices.
 The Beyerdynamic DT 990 Pro is a headphone that is the perfect candidate to be used in music production studios as well as for gamers.

 The DT 990 Pro is a headphone that offers a versatile range with a pronounced bass profile, a feat that open-back headphones hardly achieve.
-It makes them a good choice for people looking for an all-round experience as they watch movies and play games.
+It makes them a good choice for people looking for an all-around experience as they watch movies and play games.
 The mids may see some compromises, but the highs can be quite powerful, sometimes even too much for the ears.

 The professional sound of the DT 990 Pro is a quality that is found in many studio headphones, but the ease with which they accomplish is unfound.
 The build quality assures users a long life with an all-plastic design.
 The plastic construction may put off users, but it looks and acts every bit premium.